skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/temp.md

 ***SPARC***

-OIT at CMS has an existing IDIQ, SPARC, that is the agency’s answer to agile, waterfall, and hybrid development methodologies.
-This vehicle has a \$25B ceiling that houses over 140 different vendors.
+OIT at CMS has an existing IDIQ, SPARC, that is the agency's answer to agile, waterfall, and hybrid development methodologies.
+This vehicle has a $25B ceiling that houses over 140 different vendors.
 Its goal is to be the one-stop shop for agency development.
 There are certainly advantages to leveraging work already completed as well as drawbacks to leveraging a generic development contacting vehicle.